BBMRI.at

 Research field/Product range

-• BBMRI.at and partners have expertise and infrastructures for highly infectious pathogen investigation (BSL-3 laboratory) and for the digitization of stained tissue sections to whole slide images for e.g. artificial intelligence applications.
+• BBMRI.at and partners have expertise and infrastructures for highly infectious pathogen investigation (BSL-3 laboratory) and for the digitization of stained tissue sections to whole slide images e.g. for artificial intelligence applications.

 Research cooperation